- US Online Poker

 UPDATE April 26th: A final amendment was added to the bill before it passed out of the Senate.
 This amendment removed online gambling from the...

-Indiana’s effort for online gambling was fairly straightforward, but never made it beyond the very early stages.
-Sen. Jon Ford revealed a draft bill late last year, then formally introduced S 417 in the first weeks of 2021.
+Last year’s effort for online gambling was also fairly straightforward, but never made it beyond the very early stages.
+Sen. Jon Ford revealed a draft bill in late 2020, then formally introduced S 417 in the first weeks of 2021.
+Unlike earlier online casino bills in the state, this one included online poker.

 Not every state with an active bill is likely to see it pass.
 Nor is every state without one a lost cause.
 Here we look at some states that aren’t currently considering legislation, but are nonetheless a part of the overall conversation.